 committed to preventing child abuse through identifying risks early, and

 removing and reducing these risks.
 We have robust human resources and

 recruitment practices, supported by regular training and development.

-All members are bound by the following policies which can be read here by clicking the links:
+All members/parents/volunteers are bound by the following policies which can be read here by clicking the links:

 MLC Child Safe Policy – VolunteerMLC Policy Agreement for VolunteersMLC Code of Conduct Policy – VolunteerChild Protection (including Mandatory Reporting) PolicyMLC Relationships Policy – VolunteerSwimming Australia – Safe Sport Framework Swimming Victoria – Commitment Statement Code of Conduct Swimming Australia “Keeping our Sport Safe Parent Handbook”

 By accepting the terms of this agreement you declare that you have not:

 · Been found guilty by a Court of a sexual offence or an offence against the person (including a student or child);